lisandroct/EventSystem/README.md

 To add a new type argument, search for it by filtering by namespace and/or type name and click on it.
 If you want to remove a previously added type, just click on it.

 The event type will be automatically assigned a name from its argument types.
-The name can be changed but it's important to not use a name previously used.
+You can change the name, but it's important to choose a name that was not used previously.

 ### Events
 After generating the code, you can create event assets for every event type.
 Just right click in the Project Window and you'll see all the possible options under `Events`.
 The event will be automatically named `On[EventName]Event` but can be renamed.